 As many will know, in most cases, simply securing your awning in the right fashion can prevent a whole lot of damage.
 The RSG Awning Tie Down Clips are specially made and curved to the correct shape of your awning which will allow you to quickly and easily tie down your awning.

 A typical roll out awning

 The Clips are proudly made here in Australia by Mike the genius behind RSG.
-Mike has been an avid camper for many years over this time developed many caravan and camping-related products through trial and error.
-The clips he has come up with are very quick and easy to fit, but still effectively hold down your awning during light to gusty winds to avoid any damage to the awning material, arms or mechanisms.
+Mike has been an avid camper for many years.
+Over this time, he developed many caravan and camping-related products through trial and error.
+The clips he has come up with are very quick and easy to fit.
+Most importantly, still effectively hold down your awning during light to gusty winds to avoid any damage to the awning material, arms or mechanisms.

 An awning damaged by wind

 Mike has developed his clips over time and found it imperative to their effectiveness that they have the correct shape and profile, allowing them to have the correct load points that will hold the awning down without damaging it.
 In many applications, either homemade or otherwise, over-tightening or pulling down your awning from the wrong angle can actually damage the awning.